sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

 {% endhighlight %}

 With the above code we can successfully load the data.
+We pull

 With this we need to simply split up the data in some fashion.
 In deep learning cross validation isn't as often used due to time.
 Deep networks can train from hours to days, weeks to months, and using cross validation isn't as helpful, along with the fact that cross validation is used when data is limited.
 In deep networks we use large datasets that (hopefully) span the set we'll test with.

 # Building Neural Networks
 For this tutorial we're going to build several different models.
 The reason for this is to demonstrate different technical techniques that can be used to optimize the model to create the best performing model.
 To make this easier to create and deplot we'll look at building some generating functions that we can call that will build the layers of the models that we will need.
 If you get lost refer to the [theory page](https://sdeck51.github.io/Convolutional_Neural_Network_Concepts/).